 The pmrr.org Web Site

 This web site contains a lot of articles.
 All opinions expressed are purely based on my own personal experience.
-I don't proclaim to be an expert on any of the topics that I discuss on this site; I am just sharing what I've learned.
-I usually make some change to this web site at least once a week.
-Sometimes it is as small as fixing a typo, or a minor update of an article, or sometimes it is a whole new article altogether.
+I don't proclaim to be an expert in any of the topics that I discuss on this site; I am just sharing what I've learned.
+None of the products mentioned are sponsored promotions; they are ones that I have bought and used (successfully, or otherwise), and might give you an idea of where to start.
+I also don't mind sharing my "failures", as both my future self and others might learn from my "mistakes".
+Anyway, I usually make some change to this web site at least once a week.
+Sometimes it is as small as fixing a typo, or a minor update of an article, and sometimes it is a whole new article altogether.

 If you want to print a page for your own use, I would recommend setting the page format to "landscape", because I use rather wide pages to maximize the usefulness of the photos I include on the pages.
 Also, some browsers support the "Shrink to Fit" option, which seems to show both the text and image nicely when printed.
 However, you may need to play around with your print settings for your printer to get the page to print nicely.
 I have not yet gone through the effort of trying to make this web site display properly on portable devices, such as tablets and cell phones.
 Because of the large quantity of photos I use, the site is probably less useful on smaller devices.